go-gitea/gitea/docs/content/doc/developers/guidelines-frontend.md

 A JavaScript module should follow one major framework and follow the framework's best practice.

 Recommended implementations:
-* Vue + Native
+* Vue + Vanilla JS
 * Fomantic-UI (jQuery)
-* Native only
+* Vanilla JS

 Discouraged implementations:
 * Vue + Fomantic-UI (jQuery)
-* jQuery + Native
+* jQuery + Vanilla JS

 To make UI consistent, Vue components can use Fomantic-UI CSS classes.
-Although mixing different frameworks is discouraged, it should also work if the mixing is necessary and the code is well-designed and maintainable,
+Although mixing different frameworks is discouraged, it should also work if the mixing is necessary and the code is well-designed and maintainable.

 ### `async` Functions